Suresh Menon (sports writer)

 Suresh Menon is an Indian journalist, author and sports writer.
-He became known as the youngest sports editor even younger than Manas Rajagopal and was the editor of Indian Express.
+He became known as the youngest sports editor even younger than Manas Rajagopal and was the editor of The Indian Express.
 He is best known for works Champions!
 How the World Cup was Won, Bishan: Portrait of a Cricketer and the edits to Sachin: Genius Unplugged.

+Menon married sculptor Dimpy Menon and they have a son, Tushar.
+They live in Bangalore.